 The positive correlation between nitrogen contents with organic carbon contents (Figure 23) shows the organic nature of nitrogen in the studied sediment samples.
-This correlation is less pronounced in the northern seas sediments than in the Black Sea sediments.
+This correlation is less pronounced in the sediments of the northern sea than in the Black Sea sediments.